samgoree/data-science-notes/_posts/2024-3-14-python_basics.md

 x is now 7
 ```

+Notice that the print function works just as well with integers as it does with strings.

 When we pass multiple arguments to the print function, they get printed separated by a space.
 We can change that behavior by passing an additional *keyword* argument: `sep`.
 For example:

 ```